 - University teachers with no management responsibilities;

-- People who have attended a graduate school in the U.S. for one academic year or more during the five years prior to May 2018;
+- People who have attended a graduate school in the U.S. for one academic year or more during the five years prior to application deadline;

-- People who have spent more than six months in the U.S. during the five years prior to May 2018; and
+- People who have spent more than six months in the U.S. during the five years prior to application deadline.

 - Persons who are dual citizens of the U.S. and another country, or who have U.S. permanent resident status (e.g.: Green Card holders).